 |2018||31 Oct||Wed||Reformation Day||BB, MV, SN, ST & TH|

-On October 31st in 1517, German theologian Martin Luther posted his 95 theses on the Wittenberg Castle Church door.
+On 31 October 1517, German theologian Martin Luther posted his 95 theses on the Wittenberg Castle Church door.
 In doing this, he denounced the medieval ways of the church.
 His actions brought upon an international discourse that paved the way for the Protestant Reformation.